-Over the past several years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
 The R-22 and HCFC mandates are anticipated to have the HVAC industry move to a more earth friendly refrigerant with a technical designation R410A.
 R410A has been shown to be safer for the environment.

 It depends on a number of things.
 The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.